Gholam Reza Azhari: Later years and death

 Azhari suffered a heart attack while serving as prime minister.
 After leaving office he went to the US in January 1979 for heart surgery at Bethesda Naval Hospital.
 After surgery he did not return to Iran and settled in McLean, Virginia.
-In the immediate aftermath of the revolution, Ayatollah Sadegh Khalkhali, a religious judge and then chairman of the Revolutionary Court, informed the press that the death sentence was passed on the members of the Pahlavi family and former Shah officials, including Azhari.
+In the immediate aftermath of the revolution, Ayatollah Sadegh Khalkhali, a religious judge and then chairman of the Revolutionary Court, informed the press that the death sentence was passed on the members of the Pahlavi dynasty and the Shah's former officials, including Azhari.

-He died of cancer in McLean, Virginia, USA, on 5 November 2001.
+He died of cancer in McLean, Virginia, in the U.S. on 5 November 2001.